To Sell Ebooks Online You Need To Attract More Web Traffic

 As with the lady screaming at the top of her voice about her teapots, having a website or blog that screams, ‘Buy my book,’ will not work well.

-What you need is quality content that is informative or entertaining and will be worth indexing by Search Engines, shared by your followers, and in the process of this, help again in building your traffic.
+You need quality content that is informative or entertaining and will be worth indexing by Search Engines, shared by your followers, and in the process of this, help again in building your traffic.

 Of course, have book buy links in the sidebar or the footer of individual blog posts, but don’t make them the main focus.

-Quality content is far more valuable, as it will continue to attract thousands of people over a long period of time.
+Quality content is far more valuable, as it will continue attracting thousands of people over a long time.

-A buy link will never attract, be indexed, or shared, so its value is extremely limited.
+A buy link will never be indexed or shared, so its value is minimal.

 Sales pages